jnozzi/cocoadev.com/markdown/AppleHelp.md

 To open another helpbook from your help page

-help:openbook=General/MyApp%20Help
+help:openbook=MyApp%20Help

-To go directly to an anchor in a help book (you need to have anchor indexing turned on in the indexing tool , available in the General/CarbonLib SDK by the way)
+To go directly to an anchor in a help book (you need to have anchor indexing turned on in the indexing tool , available in the CarbonLib SDK by the way)

-help:anchor=p001 bookID=General/MyApp%20Help
+help:anchor=p001 bookID=MyApp%20Help

 perform a search fro a link in your help page

-help:search='find files' bookID=General/MyApp%20Help
+help:search='find files' bookID=MyApp%20Help

-To run aa applescript from the help page help:runscript=General/MyApp/Help/script
+To run aa applescript from the help page help:runscript=MyApp/Help/script

 ----